HeloworldPuni/demos/farcaster-cartel/PRIVACY.md

 ## Your Consent

-By using Farcaster Cartel, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
+By using Base Cartel, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.